oliviawestmacottssw/SSW.Rules.Content/rules/stored-procedures---do-you-set-nocount-on-for-production-and-nocount-off-off-for-developmentdebugging-purposes/rule.md

 ---

-​You should use SET NOCOUNT ON for production and NOCOUNT OFF off for development/debugging purposes (i.e. when you want the rowcounts to display as the messages from your T-SQL).​​
+You should use SET NOCOUNT ON for production and NOCOUNT OFF off for development/debugging purposes (i.e. when you want the rowcounts to display as the messages from your T-SQL).

 According to SQL Server Books Online:
 "For stored procedures that contain several statements that do not return much actual data, this can provide a significant performance boost because network traffic is greatly reduced."